Chart Color Schemes

 Bega shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 12.1% in primary, 8.3% in secondary, and 2.6% in tertiary education.
+Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
+This includes 12.1% in primary education, 8.3% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education